rdoetjes/tuts/game31/README.md

 # Game31: A Command-Line Game Implementation

 This project is a C implementation of a game, referred to here as "Game31."
-The concept and inspiration for this implementation come from a video by Robin of 8Bit Show and Tell.
+The concept and inspiration for this implementation came from a video by Robin of 8Bit Show and Tell.

 [![Game31 by 8Bit Show and Tell](https://img.youtube.com/vi/hyHeQgrvu4w/0.jpg)](https://www.youtube.com/watch?v=hyHeQgrvu4w)